Magical creatures in The Chronicles of Narnia: Fauns

 Similar to the changes made for the centaurs, Lewis tames down the half-man half-goat fauns from their lustful, intoxicated counterparts in Greco-Roman mythology, though they are still known for enjoying spirited parties in the woods to dance with the dryads.
-Mr. Tumnus has the designation of being the first magical creature featured in the series in The Lion, the Witch, and the Wardrobe.
+Mr. Tumnus has the designation of being the first magical creature featured in the series in The Lion, the Witch and the Wardrobe.
 Tumnus was also the first character that Lewis came up with while brainstorming the series.

 Giants

-Giants are large human-shaped creatures that range in size from ten to fifty feet.
+Giants are large human-shaped creatures that range in size from ten feet to fifty feet.

 In The Lion, the Witch, and the Wardrobe (1950), some giants are on the side of Aslan while others are on the side of the White Witch.
 One giant named Rumblebuffin was turned to stone by the White Witch and was restored by Aslan.
 He later helped out the reinforcements during the First Battle of Beruna where he used his club on some of the White Witch's minions while also stepping on some of them.

-In Prince Caspian (1951), a giant named Wimbleweather helped Prince Caspian in the Narnians' fight with the Telmarines.
+In Prince Caspian (1951), a dim but well-meaning giant named Wimbleweather helped Prince Caspian in the Narnians' fight with the Telmarines.

 In The Silver Chair (1953), some Narnian giants got lost trying to find Prince Rilian.
 The tribe of giants that live in Ettinsmoor were described as being moronic, disorganized, and speak an incomprehensible language.
 Further north are the giants of Harfang, who are more organized and speak a comprehensible language.